samlobe/amyloid-predict/README.md

 or by pointing to the directory with all the embeddings files:
 `python predict.py --embeddingsDir example_embeddings_dir`

-Extracting ESM embeddings is reasonably fast on my Mac's CPUs, but is much faster on a GPU.
-Predicting amyloidogenicity should be very fast on CPUs or GPUs.
+Extracting ESM embeddings with **predict.py** is reasonably fast on my Mac's CPUs, but is 3-4 orders of magnitude faster on a GPU.
+Predicting amyloidogenicity with **predict.py** should be very fast on CPUs or GPUs.

-The easiest/smartest way to extract ESM embeddings for many files is with the **extract.py** tool, which I altered slightly from the ESM repo.
+The easiest/smartest way to extract ESM embeddings for hundreds or thousands of sequences is with the **extract.py** tool, which I altered slightly from the ESM repo.
 See their original documentation [here](https://github.com/facebookresearch/esm), or do `python extract.py -h` to see how to use it.
 Make sure to output the mean representations of the embeddings with the `--include mean` flag.

 ## How it works
 I made a classification model to predict amyloid formation based on some public amyloid datasets: [15aa tau fragment dataset](https://doi.org/10.1038/s41467-024-45429-2), [10aa TANGO dataset](https://doi.org/10.1038/nbt1012), [6aa WALTZ dataset](http://waltzdb.switchlab.org/sequences).